brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

     - title : "So what is a physical penetration test?"
       images:
       - "images/nervous lady.jpg"
       content : "We break in to your facility and seek access to your most valuable assets.
 We are after your property, data, and even your people.
-We do this using the same tools and techniques a real threat actor would.
-We then give you a detailed report on exactly how we did it, and make recommendations on how prevent real attacks."
+Furthermore, we do this using the same tools and techniques a real threat actor would.
+We then give you a detailed report on exactly how we did it, and make recommendations on how to prevent real attacks."
       button:
         enable : true
         label : "Find out more about our social engineering penetration tests"